-Welcome to the Winter Online Session for History 101!
-Over the next three weeks, you will essentially do an entire semester of class in an abbreviated format.
+Welcome to the July/August Summer Session for History 101!
+Over the next five weeks, you will essentially do an entire semester of class in an abbreviated format.
 Most students have very good reasons for enrolling in winter or summer courses, and with online delivery, but some common reasons are not so good.
 Remember, you are doing an entire semester in a compressed way, which means you will have less time to spread out your labors.
 It is vital that you put effort into the course on a daily basis!

 So, what does this mean I will need to do?
-Optimally, you will read a chapter of your textbook and the documents reader each day, and then attempt the two quizzes that correspond to them, and then engage in discussion posts.
+Optimally, you should read a chapter of your textbook and the documents reader each day, complete the corresponding reading guide, and then attempt the two quizzes that correspond to them, and then engage in discussion posts.
 However, in theory, you may work ahead as you feel comfortable doing.
 Pay careful attention to announcements, due dates, and check in on Blackboard on a daily basis.

 How is the material broken up?
-There are eleven chapters in this course.
-The first six chapters should be worked on from the day you begin up through January 10, when the midterm exam over those six will be opened.
-Then, on January 11, begin working on the remaining five chapters.
-The final exam will be made available on Friday, January 18, and remain available until Sunday evening, January 20.
+There are eleven chapters in this course, divided into three units.
+The first four chapters, comprising unit one, should be worked on from the day you begin up through July 12, when the exam over them will be opened.
+Then, on July 15, begin working on the next four chapters, making up unit two, with the exam available on July 26.
+The final exam is over the final three chapters only, unit three, and is not comprehensive or cumulative.
+That will be made available on August 7, and remain open until Friday evening, August 9.
 More will be explained later in this syllabus.
+Again, pay careful attention to due dates and times!
+Once a quiz is closed, or a discussion board, and you have missed it, they will not be reopened!
+Blackboard, and therefore this class, is on central standard (WKU campus) time.